• Twitter

 Slice peeled potatoes or if you’re more adept with a knife, chop into even chunks for even cooking

 Two camps of thought exists on the type of potato to use.
-Some swear by Yukon Gold, others say go with classic Russetts.
+Some swear by Yukon Gold, others say go with classic Russett potatoes.
 Either are fine.

 Never try to mash up cold potatoes.
 It has to do with some chemical-y thing with the starch.
 If your potatoes go cold, heat them up again (in warm water, a microwave) and then try to mash them.